lsst-dm/dm_dev_guide/usdf/onboarding.rst

 5. Register your SLAC UNIX account in S3DF
 """"""""""""""""""""""""""""""""""""""""""

 This is the same as step 2 of the `S3DF Accounts and Access page <https://s3df.slac.stanford.edu/#/accounts-and-access>`__.
+This step should be performed *before* accessing any resources, including S3DF accounts and the USDF Rubin Science Platform.

 6. Fill out the Rubin Observatory Staff Access Form
 """""""""""""""""""""""""""""""""""""""""""""""""""